wallyatgithub/h2loadrunner/README.md

   h2loadrunner Json schema has a section called "scenarios", and "scenarios" is a list of requests h2loadrunner will execute sequentially.

-  Note: Sequential execution is for requests within one "scenarios"; h2loadrunner will keep track of the request and response of each request, and the next request can be started only of the response of the prior request is received.
+  Note: Sequential execution is for requests within one "scenarios"; h2loadrunner will keep track of the request and response of each request, and the next request can be started only if the response of the prior request is received.

   Each "scenarios" is executed sequentially, while h2loadrunner can run many "scenarios" in parallel.

-  For example, h2loadrunner can start 1000 "scenarios" on 100 connections (concurrent streams, -m option) in parallel, each "scenarios" represents a user's activity in sequence.
+  For example, h2loadrunner can start 1000 "scenarios" on 100 connections (concurrent streams, -m option) in parallel, each "scenarios" represents a user's activities in sequence.

   The 1000 "scenarios" are executed in parallel, while within each "scenarios", the user activity is executed sequentially.